Oasis Design logo

 Note on the Arizona greywater study kitchen sink fecal coliform levels

-Much has been made of the fecal coliform levels in kitchen sink water in the Water CASA study.
-The 88,400 fecal coliforms/ 100 ml level was used to justify excluding kitchen sink water from the law.
-This equates to nearly a gram per day of mammalian fecal matter going down the kitchen sink, which defies common sense (more on understanding Fecal coliform measurements).
+Arizona Water CASA greywater study.
+The 88,400 fecal coliforms/ 100 ml level was used to justify excluding kitchen sink water from the greywater regulation.
+This equates to nearly a gram per day of mammalian fecal matter going down the kitchen sink, which defies common sense (more on this in understanding fecal coliform counts).

 This high reading is most likely caused by indicator organisms growing in the plumbing due to the nutrients in the food bits in the sink.
 Does this mean pathogens also breed?
 If so, extra caution is warranted, if not, then not.